riwert/alpinejs-spa-template/content/welcome.md

-### Marked parser example from content file
+### Marked parser for a md file content

-This should be parsed as **markdown** on the fly from included dynamically file content.
+This should be parsed as **markdown** on the fly as content included dynamically from a file.